MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/consume-a-wcf-lob-adapter-sdk-adapter-in-a-net-project.md

 ---
+description: "Learn more about: Consume a WCF LOB Adapter SDK adapter in a .NET project"
 title: "Consume a WCF LOB Adapter SDK adapter in a .NET project | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"